Denijar/COMPSCI726_OGP/README.md

 # Denijar Github Pages

-NOTE: The content of this webpage is for testing and proof-of-concept purpose only.
+NOTE: The content of this webpage is for testing and proof-of-concept purposes only.
 No data is collected.